Basics

 Tabindex and ARIA roles to set focus

 An important component of keyboard accessibility is the ability to set focus on an element.
-By default only links, buttons and forms can receive focus.
+By default in HTML, only links, buttons and forms receive focus.
 NOTE: An anchor with an empty HREF (an "empty link") is not focusable or keyboard accessible (see more in Javascript).

 Tabindex to make elements focusable